tobimd/colorparse/README.md

 # Usage as imported module

 When importing `colorparse`, the function `paint` is the most important one.
 This function is the one that will return and/or print the color coded string.

+There is the option to get each color individually, by accessing the `Color` class with this structure: "`Color.type.color`", where `type` can be either `foreground` or `background`, and `color` is the color name in uppercase as shown when using the `codes` function (e.g. `Color.foreground.DARK_RED` returns the dark red color).

 The following functions are the ones that can be used when importing this module: